 South Carolina Department of Archives and History

-More than 244,000 South Dakota births are searchable here, including many delayed birth certificates issued for folks born before statewide registration began in 1905.
+More than 260,000 South Dakota births are searchable here, including many delayed birth certificates issued for people born before statewide registration began in 1905.

 South Dakota State Historical Society

-Find your ancestors in the Mount Rushmore State with the help of these indexes to naturalizations, cemetery records and biographies, plus a transcript of the 1885 Civil War veterans census.
+Find your ancestors in the Mount Rushmore State with the help of these indexes to naturalizations, cemetery records and biographies, plus a transcript of the 1885 census of Civil War veterans.

 Tennessee State Library and Archives